LUSTRE EDITING WORK CONTRACT

 - 3. PAYMENT

 The agreed-upon editorial fee of $____________, based on a flat fee or $_______ per page or $____ per word, is to be paid by the Client to the Editor in advance via check or PayPal® before edited manuscript is delivered.
+NOTE: First-time clients receive a 40% discount on the initial project.

 - 4. TERMINATION